 - 1. Manages financial resources wisely and transparently while seeking to expand revenue to benefit and improve student performance - 2.
 Values the partnership and involvement of our parents and community in decision making for our children's education - 3.
 Recruits and retains a committed team of employees that are passionate about actively supporting our students' academic, social and emotional needs - 4.
 Maintains a positive climate that promotes high expectations for all students, staff, families, and the community - 5.
 Communicates effectively throughout the district and community by using all available resources - 6.
 Provides state of the art technology and training to enhance student learning and real world skills - 7.
 Administers a comprehensive long-range plan for facilities and equipment that is safe and beneficial to learning

 Tornillo ISD Graduation Requirements:

-Students graduating from Tornillo ISD must meet district and state graduation requirements Please visit page 86 to page 95, Graduation Toolkit.
+Students graduating from Tornillo ISD must meet district and state graduation requirements.
+Please visit Appendix E on page 59 to 6, Graduation Toolkit.